1. What is the African News Innovation Challenge?

 37. I have extra supporting files to attach.
 Where do I put them?

 Any media, videos, links to prototypes, etc. can be included with the post using the ANIC website’s functionality.
 Such material is not required, however.
-Only the 7 questions are required.
+Only the answers to the 7 questions on the form are required.

 38. What kind of supporting materials should I attach?